RicardAparicio/CryptoDemo/README.md

 Always [YAGNI](https://es.wikipedia.org/wiki/YAGNI) principle in mind, one of my favourites!

-### Package organisation
+### Package organisation.

-- core → Base clases and utilities.
+- core → Base classes and utilities.
-- features → Self explaining 😃.
+- features → All the app capabilities separated in specific packages.
 - theme → Compose themming stuff.

-Every feature may have 3 main packages corresponding to Clean Architecture layers idea, I’ve logically divided in: **DATA, DOMAIN** and **PRESENTATION.**
+Every feature may have 3 main packages corresponding to Clean Architecture layers concept, I’ve logically divided in: **DATA, DOMAIN** and **PRESENTATION.**

 ## DATA Layer.